A data-driven marketing strategy is the only way to reach your customers, stay competitive, and tell brand stories that others will care about.

 A: You should use data to understand your audience, find the white space in the market, and measure what is most effective from a return on investment perspective.
-This information will help you create relevant content, improve your paid search, public relations, and customer engagement efforts.
+This information will help you create relevant content and improve your paid search, public relations, and customer engagement efforts.

 Q: What is data management?

-A: Data management is the process of organizing and managing data so you can use it to make decisions quickly.
+A: Data management is organizing and managing data so you can use it to make decisions quickly.
 This includes collecting data, analyzing it, and taking action on the insights you gain.
 Data management is essential for data-driven marketing.